rfong/sustenance/bread/sourdough_tartine_quickref.md

 The only thing that changes is that I mix the post-levain flour with the post-levain water (reserving ~50g water to help with mixing later) 3-12 hours before the standard autolyse step.
 For laziness reasons, I either line it up so that I'm either starting the extended autolyse when I mix the levain, or during the final starter feeding that runs overnight.

 ### Cutting corners
-- I stopped using the flour-rubbed cloth liners for proofing.
 - I stopped flouring the dough during shaping.
 - I just do one large loaf instead of dividing the dough in two and re-shaping.
 So I skip the middle cycle.
 - I may or may not add the salt at the start of the fermentolyse.